derkork/openscad-graph-editor/manual/manual.md

 - `F1` - Open help for the currently selected node.
 - `F2` - Change comment for the currently selected node.
 - `Q` - straighten connections between the selected nodes.
+- `A` - align selected nodes to the left.
+- `D` - align selected nodes to the right.
+- `W` - align selected nodes to the top.
+- `S` - align selected nodes to the bottom.
 - `Ctrl+C` / `Cmd+C` - Copy the selected nodes.
 - `Ctrl+V` / `Cmd+V` - Paste the copied nodes.
 - `Ctrl+X` / `Cmd+X` - Cut the selected nodes.